afrozchakure/Patient-Fall-Detection-System/version2/doc/doc.md

 18. **movementTime** - Alarm count threshold
 19. **location** - Location of the camera node, will be sent with the alarm
 20. **phone** - Phone number of the resident

-#### Additional steps:
-* Appropriate thresholds must be set for the bed.

-#### Setting of Appropriate thresholds
-* The program detects if the person is not moving for a time period.
-* This is probably a better way to detect if a person needs help than detecting when the person fall.
-* In a real situation the time period would be set around 2 minutes if the person is on the floor.
-* For the bed there could be a limit of 12 hours.